 Weekly Compost/Yard Waste Pick-Up

-Yard waste pick-up occurs only during spring, summer and fall growing season.
+Yard waste pick-up occurs only during the spring, summer and fall growing seasons.
 Additionally, a special pick-up week for Christmas trees typically occurs in early January.
 A press release is sent out in the spring, fall, and shortly after the winter holidays advising when these pick-ups will resume and end.
 Residents missing the final collection date will have one additional chance for their yard waste to be collected during the annual Christmas tree pick-up.
 Each January, Rock River Disposal will collect Christmas trees from residents on their normally scheduled garbage pick-up day.
 These pick-ups typically occur in the second or third full week.
 A press release is sent out prior to the collection advising when the collection will occur.
 Non-bagged trees should be cut into 4 foot sections and placed alongside resident’s regular garbage.
 Trees must be free of all ornaments, stands, lights, and other decorative materials.
 Residents may also dispose of any remaining yard waste if properly containerized.
 It is requested that yard waste only be placed in 2-ply biodegradable paper bags and not in garbage cans for this pick-up, as yard waste may freeze in cans preventing full disposal.
 Christmas trees may also be dropped off for recycling at one of Keep Northern Illinois Beautiful’s recycling sites in Winnebago and Boone Counties.
 Please visit Keep Northern Illinois Beautiful’s website for a comprehensive list of dates the drop off sites.